chef/chef-web-docs/chef_master/source/provisioning.rst

     from_image 'web_image'
    end

-.. end_tag

 AWS Driver Resources
 =====================================================
-.. tag resources_provisioning

 A driver-specific resource is a statement of configuration policy that:

-* Describes the desired state for a configuration item that is created using Chef provisioning
+* Describes the desired state for a configuration item that is created using Chef Provisioning
 * Declares the steps needed to bring that item to the desired state
 * Specifies a resource type---such as ``package``, ``template``, or ``service``
 * Lists additional details (also known as properties), as necessary
 * Are grouped into recipes, which describe working configurations

-.. end_tag

-The following Chef provisioning driver-specific resources are available for Amazon Web Services (AWS):
+The following Chef Provisioning driver-specific resources are available for Amazon Web Services (AWS):

 * ``aws_auto_scaling_group``
 * ``aws_cache_cluster``